BigPolarBear1/factorization_v3/README.md

 Hmm, taking the norm of those quadratics is quite interesting.
 I'm really starting to see the full picture now.
 I could totally do my own variant of number field sieve, right now... but....
 I really really want to figure out how to do it without rational factor base..
 I feel like at this point, it should be possible.

-UPDATE: AAAAAAAAAAAAAANYWAY.
-To sieve this, you need to multiply quadratics together such that a common root produces the same results mod N on the left and right side, which is a problem that can be solved with linear algebra.
-I am working on the code as we speak.
-A few days at most.
-Seriously, go to hell.
-Literally, this was so avoidable.
-Its like you people made all the wrong choices on purpose just to antagonize me.
-I won't forget this past year and the disrespect that was shown.
-Good luck assholes.
-Oh, and I'll keep going after this.
-This was just practicing with training wheels on, they are coming off now.
-Say goodbye to your cryptologic advantage, you people arn't worthy of it anyway.
-Time to level the playing field for everyone.
-Fucking transphobes.
-Not so smart now huh?